TiendaNube/api-docs/resources/payment_provider.md

 ### PUT /payment_providers/{*payment_provider_id*}

-Update a Payment Provider.
+Update a Payment Provider for a given store.
 This is especially useful to update the installments specs.

 #### Request